-The Glassell School of Art is open Monday through Friday from 9:00 a.m.to 10:00 p.m., on Saturdays from 9:00 a.m.to 6:00 p.m., and Sundays from 12:30 to 6:00 p.m. during the scheduled semester programs.
+The Glassell School of Art is open Monday through Friday from 9:00 a.m. to 10:00 p.m. and on Saturdays and Sundays from 9:00 a.m. to 6:00 p.m. during the scheduled semester programs.
 Hours may be adjusted for holidays or private events.
 It is recommended to check the website and social media for information on closures related to holidays and private events.
 The school makes all efforts to provide advance notice of event closures, including notices on social media and via email.

 During the semester, currently enrolled students may expect to access their classrooms during building hours only.
 Students do not have permission to access studios and facilities outside of the building's hours, nor permission to access areas in which they are not enrolled.